Dansby Swanson Preview, Player Props: Cubs vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The pitching staff for the Diamondbacks has a collective 8.4 K/9, which ranks 21st in the league.
+- The 8.4 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 21st in the league.

-- The Diamondbacks have a 4.64 team ERA that ranks 22nd across all league pitching staffs.
+- The Diamondbacks have a 4.62 team ERA that ranks 22nd across all MLB pitching staffs.

-- Diamondbacks pitchers combine to rank 19th in baseball in home runs surrendered (172 total, 1.2 per game).
+- The Diamondbacks rank 18th in baseball in home runs surrendered (172 total, 1.2 per game).

-- Nelson will make his first start of the season for the Diamondbacks.

 © 2023 Data Skrive.
 All rights reserved.